jhalek90/IoBlaster/README.md

 #### Features:
 * 3d printable
-* Can be assembled with or without screws (2 shell options)
+* Can be assembled with or without as few as 2 screws (2 shell options)
 * Mechanically simple, no pusher motor required
 * Standard 130 size motors
 * Single trigger design